What is Corneal Crosslinking? Strengthening the cornea in a targeted manner

 Is the result of crosslinking permanent?

 Yes.
-According to current scientific knowledge and long-term studies over more than 10 years, the stiffening of the cornea achieved by crosslinking is permanent.
-The goal is to stop the disease once, so that no further interventions are necessary for stabilization.
+According to the current state of scientific knowledge and long-term studies spanning more than 10 years, the corneal stiffening achieved through crosslinking is permanent.
+The goal is to stop the disease with a single treatment so that no further stabilising procedures are necessary.

 Will I be able to see better with crosslinking?